 Step Two –Closing Documents and Conditions

-In Step Two, a lawyer must work towards closing by first (a) satisfying all of the conditions to the agreement and second (b) preparing the closing documents.
+In Step Two, the lawyers will work with the clients towards closing by first (a) assist with satisfying all of the conditions and second (b) prepare and negotiate the closing documents.

 B. Closing Documents